 Why?
-Well, real estate is a profession – one that Realtors (like us here at Brick & Corbett) learn and become licensed through hours of work.
+Well, real estate is a profession – one that Realtors (like myself and my fellow Realtors here at Corbett & Co.) learn and become licensed through hours of work.
 And we continue to hone our craft every single day.
 Think about it this way: You wouldn’t perform your own open-heart surgery, would you?
 Nope, you’d (hopefully) leave that to the pros.
 So besides a lack of bodily fluids, buying your home is no different.
 To get the best service and care, you’ll want to seek out the help of a professional like me.

 Still not convinced?
 Read on for a few things that a professional Realtor can help with to make the home buying process easier to navigate.

 1. Your budget and buying power

 It doesn’t make sense to start combing through listings until you know your budget.
 In order to know the loan size for which you qualify based on your personal finances, the first step is to consult with a mortgage broker, bank or financial advisor – something we can help you with.
 Your budget will determine your purchase price and buying power, which is key as you start the search for your new home.

 Dying for outdoor entertaining space but don’t really care about walk-in closets?
 Or maybe you don’t even want to look at a space without an open-concept kitchen … but could live without any yard space.
 We can help you put together a list of must-haves that are realistic for your budget, and then the search begins.
 Two eyes are better than one, as they say, which means we’ll both keep our eyes peeled for your potential new home.

 3. Local markets and trends